Harjot Chahal25/EST

 The Solution:

-For the GIF, it was easier knowing it was not going to printed out, therefore I had less limitations but followed the same process as the magazine.
+For the GIF, it was easier knowing it was not going to be printed out; therefore, I had less limitations but followed the same process as the magazine.

 The Process: